Disclaimer: None of the characters are mine, and I'm not making any money off of them.

 He heard the door latch open in response to his knocking, but it was Taylor on the other side greeting him in a half whisper and with a smile.

 "John!
 Hi."
 Taylor opened the door all the way to let Reese in.

 "Hi Taylor, how are you doing?
 Everything alright?"

 "Why are you whispering?"
 Reese surveyed the apartment looking for anything out of place.

 "Oh it's because of mom; she has a migraine and any noise makes it worse.
 She's laying down."

 That explained the muted TV with subtitles turned on.

 "Do you need a ride to basketball practice?"
-He finally asked.
-Reese had noticed the sports bag by the door, and remembered that Taylor had basketball practice on Tuesday evenings.
-Having found no sign that he was needed here, he was about to leave and could as well drive the kid to practice on his way, letting Carter rest if she wasn't feeling well.
+He had noticed the gym bag by the door, and remembered that Taylor had basketball practice on Tuesday evenings.
+Having found no sign that he was needed here, he was about to leave and could as well drive the kid to practice on his way, so Carter could rest.

 "No, that's okay, I'm not going today."